Gudbrandsdalen: Geology

 The valley of Gudbrandsdalen is of considerable antiquity considering the overall development of the relief of Norway.
 The valley runs across the height axis of the southern Scandinavian Mountains —a characteristic that could be indicating that the valley formed before the tectonic uplift of Norway.
 The valley is one of several valleys of southern Norway that existed already as part of the ancient Paleic relief but had at the time gentler slopes.
 Gudbrandsdalen formed and developed originally as a valley of fluvial origin.
 Only millions of year later was the valley re-shaped by glaciers during the Quaternary period.
-As the Fennoscandian Ice Sheet melted and retreated during the end of the last ice age a large but ephemeral ice-dammed lake formed in the valley.
+As the Fennoscandian Ice Sheet melted and retreated during the end of the last ice age a large but an ephemeral ice-dammed lake formed in the valley.

 History

 The valley was shaped by the recent ice age and rivers from the present glacial areas in Jotunheimen and Dovre.
 Bones and teeth from mammoths and musk oxen, living in the area at that time, are found in the valley.
 Several traces of hunters from the Stone Age are found in the valley (and in the mountain areas around).
-There is a rock carving of moose in the northern part of Lillehammer.
+There is a rock carving of moose in the northern part of Lillehammer Municipality.
 Gudbrandsdalen has always hosted the main road between Trondheim and the central eastern lowlands.
 In Old Norse known as þjóðvegr (tjodvei), "people's road" or "everybody's road".